 - If a bank or financial institution is caught violating regulations, it can be the beginning of the end.
 Humongous fines, a real opportunity to get cut off from SWIFT, temporary suspension, permanent closure or even legal action make a list of what can happen to lawbreakers in case of non-compliance.

 - Neglecting regulations will 100% affect the company’s brand reputation.
 Making matters worse, customers of funding companies are very sensitive to brand reputation.
 Well, of course, it’s a question of their financial future!
 In this regard, non-compliance can easily result in “brand power” weakening = decrease in customers.

-Robust compliance mechanism is a key to hassle-free life
+Robust compliance mechanism is a key to a hassle-free life

 Captain Obvious says compliance is better than non-compliance.
 A robust financial compliance mechanism will definitely save a lot of money and nerves.
 No really, a financial institution can make it easy on itself by adopting the following practices:

 - Monitoring client activities.
 Funding institutions have to monitor transactions of their clients to make sure they(clients) are not adopting illegal activities and operating within the laws.
 Customer misbehavior could include tax evading, money laundering, or even terrorist financing.
 To cut the risks, banks have to closely monitor potential illegal activities and report them to avoid problems related to liability.

 - Improve communications between departments.
 For a financial institution, it is important to keep its departments informed about the latest guideline changes issued by regulators.

 - From time to time, the regulators require more information from the institution.
 With this in mind, the concerned departments need to be informed about the info required and the time frame for document preparation.

 - Follow up on compliance with operational requirements including: